Yulia Gradskova

 In 2007 I defended PhD dissertation in History (Södertörn University).
 I also have MA degree in Political Sciences (Central European University, Budapest, 1996).
 My research interests include Soviet and post-Soviet gender and social history, decolonial perspective on gender and politics as well as global and transnational history.
 I employ oral history approach in a big part of my research.

-My postdoctoral research project in the Center for Baltic and East European Studies,C BEES (Södertörn University, 2010-2012) was dedicated to the critical revision of the Soviet politics of "emancipation" and "culturalization" of women in former imperial borderlands.
+My postdoctoral research project in the Center for Baltic and East European Studies,CEBEES (Södertörn University, 2010-2012) was dedicated to the critical revision of the Soviet politics of "emancipation" and "culturalization" of women in former imperial borderlands.
 The special focus of my research was Volga-Ural region and Muslim women.
 I published several articles and book chapters resulting from this project.
-In particular, I showed that the Soviet “emancipators” ignored all the national movements’ activism for education and rights of women (Tatar, Bashkir, Mari and other people) before 1917 in order to present themselves as “emancipators” of the “docile Muslim woman” and “woman of the East”.
+In particular, I have shown that the Soviet “emancipators” ignored all the national movements’ activism for education and rights of women (Tatar, Bashkir, Mari and other people) before 1917 in order to present themselves as “emancipators” of the “docile Muslim woman” and “woman of the East”.
 Bolshevik practices of emancipation had a lot of similarities with the Russian imperial politics with respect to education of non-Russian women.

 I was taking part in several collective research projects at Södertörn University.
 One of them was dedicated to transformation of family from the period of state socialism to postsocialist period ("Family and the Strong State: Emancipation or Coercion", 2008-2009).
 The second one was dedicated to traveling ideas and practices of gender equality ("Mourning becomes Elektra", 2010-2014).